 While the ICC’s Building Safety Month initiative focuses more on the complete project meeting code and safety requirements, at Superior the focus goes further.
 We are determined to ensure anyone installing Superior Railing is adequately protected.
 The Superior belief is that building safety is a responsibility from production to installation to actual product usage.

-Our recommendation is that any installer always wears proper basic safety equipment along with extra protection if needed.
-Typical equipment would include safety glasses, steel-toed shoes, protective gloves, ear protection if performing heavy drilling, and a hard hat (especially if the installation site is an active construction site).
+Our recommendation is that any installer always wear proper basic safety equipment along with extra protection if needed.
+Typical equipment would include: safety glasses, steel toed shoes, protective gloves, ear protection if performing heavy drilling and a hard hat (especially if the installation site is an active construction site).
 Depending upon the location of the installation and the tolerance of the individual, a dust mask and long sleeves may also be beneficial.
 Fall protection equipment is required when installing projects on balconies or other high areas such as water treatment tanks.

 Looking for a way to add a code-compliant aluminum railing solution to your project?
 Building safe railing solutions is our business, so go ahead and contact us or check out our railing quote tool to kick off your project!